microservices-demo/microservices-demo/docs/deployment/ecs-weave-shippable.md

     * Explore additional elements of your Shippable Pipelines:
-      * Select the `Jobs` view in the Pipelines tab and click on the `Latest Version` number for the `ecs-deploy-test-front-end` job.
+      * Select the `Jobs` view in the Pipelines tab and click on the `Latest Version` number for the `ecs-deploy-doc-front-end` job.
       * For the most recent version, select `More` and `Trace` to see details of the elements included in this latest deployment to the Test environment
       * Expand the `man-front-end` Resource Name